If you're selling online, browse abandonment recovery and cart abandonment recovery should increase your sales immediately…

-- Thank you for visiting OnlineMegaMart.
+- Thank you for visiting Fresh Ski.
 Your items are waiting for you

-- Thank you for visiting OnlineMegaMart.
-We have your Sim City 3000 - UK Edition (PC CD)
+- Thank you for visiting Fresh Ski.
+We have saved your Helix Wide Snowboard

 - Did you forget something?
-Your OnlineMegaMart products are waiting for you
+Your Fresh Ski products are waiting for you

-- Your OnlineMegaMart Shopping Cart will expire soon
+- Your Fresh Ski Shopping Cart will expire soon

 Your email must be immediately relevant to the shopper, and remind them of what they were doing, bringing your site and brand back to the front of their mind.
 Make sure you include, as a minimum:

-- Include details and descriptions of the products they saw (Fresh Relevance makes this simple by providing a block of HTML)
+- Details and descriptions of the products they saw (Fresh Relevance makes this simple by providing a block of HTML)

-- For cart abandonment, include the whole cart, with links back to your site.
+- Recreation of the whole cart, with links back to the cart on your site.